 Help your visitors save money on currency exchange

 If you live abroad and have friends and family come to visit, you and your loved ones can help each other avoid paying extortionate bank exchange rates or commissions with a bit of forward planning.

-Instead of exchanging money before leaving home, visiting friends and relatives can transfer money into your bank account using Transferwise.
+Instead of exchanging money before leaving home, visiting friends and relatives can transfer money into your bank account using Wise.
 Then you can give them local currency in cash so that they get the best available exchange rate.
 And vice versa.

 How long does it take to send money abroad?